 This set of guidelines has the luxury and the challenge of preaching to the converted.
 Jewish communities understand and have been engaged in planning for a long time.
 The lead communities more than many others have made pioneering efforts in planning for Jewish education and continuity.
-Despite that advantage, all of us are acutely aware of the limitations in the available information and the magnitude of the task of setting out a plan that addresses the continuing Jewish education needs of an entire community.
+Despite that advantage, all of us are acutely aware of the limitations in the available information and the magnitude of the task of setting out a plan that addresses the challenges of the Lead Communities Project.